squareetlabs/capacitor-android-edge-to-edge/README.md

 ## Usage

 The plugin **only needs to be installed**.
-It applies insets to the web view to support edge-to-edge display on Android.
-The plugin also provides methods to set the background color of the status bar and navigation bar independently.
-It's recommended to use these methods in combination with the [Status Bar](https://capacitorjs.com/docs/apis/status-bar) plugin.
+It applies insets to the web view to support edge-to-edge display.
+The plugin provides methods to set the background color and style of the status bar and navigation bar (Android only) independently.

+### Platform Differences

+**Android:** Full control over status bar and navigation bar colors and styles **iOS:** Status bar control with automatic safe area handling (navigation bar concepts don't apply on iOS)

+### Basic Example

 ```typescript
 import { EdgeToEdge, Style } from '@squareetlabs/capacitor-android-edge-to-edge';